 ISO stands for International Organization for Standardization.
 Compliance in this context means following the guidelines and requirements set forth by the ISO.

 For instance, the ISO 9001 standard is a set of quality management guidelines that businesses can use to improve their operations.
-In order to be compliant with this standard, businesses must meet certain requirements related to quality control and management.
+To be compliant with this standard, businesses must meet certain requirements related to quality control and management.

 ISO compliance ensures that products, services, and systems meet the requirements outlined in ISO standards.
 These standards, which are developed by experts in their respective fields, provide a common language that businesses can use to improve quality and safety.